bharloe/serverless-portfolio/README.md

-# serverless-portfolio
+#Ben Harloe's portfoloio
-A serverless web developer portfolio created with React
+A serverless web developer portfolio created with AWS and React